Custom analytics integrations let you build your own analytics integrations on top of Optimizely Web Experimentation with the following benefits:

 campaignDecidedtriggers (for each experiment or campaign).

-[getDecisionObject](https://docs.developers.optimizely.com/experimentation/v10.0.0-web/reference/state#getdecisionobject) APIs are designed to make it easier to write custom analytics integrations.
-These APIs consolidate all the data about a campaign decision into a string or object that can be passed to a third party analytics provider.
+[getDecisionObject](https://docs.developers.optimizely.com/experimentation/v10.0.0-web/reference/state#getdecisionobject) APIs make it easier to write custom analytics integrations.
+These APIs consolidate all data about a campaign decision into a string or object to pass it to a third party analytics provider.
 You can see examples in our article on analytics strings.

-However, in some cases these APIs will return a value of null.
-This usually happens when a decision is made, but the user is not bucketed into the campaign.
+However, these APIs may return a null value.
+This can happen when a decision is made, but the user is not bucketed into the campaign.
 For example, if a visitor is on a page where a campaign is running, but they do not match the audience conditions for the campaign, the

 campaignDecided event fires.
-But these APIs will return null because the visitor is not bucketed in the campaign.
-If these APIs return null, you might not want to send anything to your third party analytics, because there is not a decision to track.
+The APIs return null because the visitor is not bucketed in the campaign.
+If these APIs return null, you may not want to send anything to your third party analytics because there is no decision to track.

 Updated 3 months ago